isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-acyclic-dependencies-principle}
 ### Acyclic Dependencies Principle

-A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).
+A fundamental heuristic for designing the structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

 Category: Design-Principle